 “For in the first place there is the passion of the passive intellect as informed by the intelligible species [real world forms]; and then the passive intellect thus informed forms a definition, or a division, or a composition, expressed by a WORD.
 Wherefore the concept conveyed by a WORD is its definition; and a proposition conveys the intellect’s division or composition.
 WORDS do not therefore signify the intelligible species themselves; but that which the intellect forms for itself for the purpose of judging of external things” (Summa Theologia, Prima Pars, Q. 85, Art.
 2, Reply to Objection 3).

-Aquinas echoes Aristotle, and says repeatedly that quiddities, the things our intellects form to understand real forms outside of ourselves, cannot exist without phantasms.
+Aquinas echoes Aristotle, and says repeatedly that intelligible species, the things our intellects form around to understand real forms outside of ourselves, cannot exist without phantasms.
 Remember the phantasm of the oak tree is what our random man used to abstract the quiddity of an oak tree.
 Phantasms are the purely sense, brain-based, images that our brains put together.
 But phantasms aren’t just visual images; they are the things put together by our multiple senses.
 They could be any image unique to the sense of taste, hearing, or touch, or all of the senses together.
-Quiddities behave as act and form, while the phantasm is the material or potency that has the form implanted onto it.
-Except this all happens within the human person.
+The intelligible species (or formal composition of the intelligible characters of the quiddity) behave as act and form which gets passed into the potency of the intellect.
+This is the same as how the act and form of the quiddity of an object gets passed into the potency of the sensory brain.
+Conversely for language production, the active intellect uses the remembered intelligible species as act and form to pass into the potency of the sensory brain.
+Except this all happens within the unified human person.
+The intelligible species makes an impression on the intellect, which is then a passio animae, and a true concept, to which is equal a word.

-Because phantasms can be arranged by any multiple senses, we come to recognize that human words are phantasms, phantasms that are reliant on quiddities to even exist.
-Without quiddities, human language doesn’t exist.
+Because phantasms can be arranged by any multiple senses, we come to recognize that human words are phantasms, phantasms that are reliant on intelligible species to even exist.
+Without passions, human language doesn’t exist.

 This is the third premise for my thesis:

-Words are primarily concoctions of sounds, sensory phantasms, and quiddities are the Aristotelian forms of our words.
-Quiddities are real and immaterial forms, but they are unique to one man’s experience as they relate themselves to real and immaterial forms of the outside world.
+Words are primarily concoctions of sounds, sensory phantasms, and passiones animae are the Aristotelian forms of our words.
+They are real and immaterial forms and work to make immaterial concepts, but they are unique to one man’s experience as they relate themselves to real and immaterial forms of the outside world.

 How exactly do we use these abstract notions in every day language?
 How do we acquire a language?